SillyTavern/SillyTavern-Docs/Usage/API Connections/Scale.md

 - Configure the model parameters.
   - **Model:** GPT-4
   - **Temperature:** ~0.6 - 0.9
-  - **Maximum Tokens:** 400 - 600 (depending on message lengths preference)
+  - **Maximum Tokens:** 400 - 600 (depending on message length preference)
 - Click "Save New Variant"
 - Go to your new Variant and click Deploy
 - This will create an API key and URL for your bot
-- Navigate to SillyTavern, select "Chat Completion" API and Scale source
+- Navigate to SillyTavern, select "Chat Completion" API, and Scale source
-- Paste API key and URL into appropriate fields and click "Connect"
+- Paste the API key and URL into the appropriate fields and click "Connect"

 ## Credits

-Implementation and documentation are inspired by the work of [khanon](https://github.com/nai-degen): https://github.com/nai-degen/TavernAIScale
+Implementation and documentation are inspired by the work of [khanon](https://github.com/khanonners): <https://github.com/khanonners/TavernAIScale>